Air Conditioner Repair Checklist

 - Causing your system to stop working sooner

-If you can’t remember when you last changed yours, shut off your system completely and pull out the filter.
+If you can’t remember when you last replaced your filter, shut off your system completely and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be located in a connected filter holder or wall-mounted return air grille.

 Tilt the filter up to your light fixture.
 If you can’t see any light, you certainly should buy a new filter.